-Now, I know it’s the New Year and you’re all busy quaffing smoothies from your Nutribullets but lets take a break and have some breakfast yeah?
+Now, I know it’s the New Year and you’re all busy quaffing smoothies from your Nutribullets but let’s take a break and have some breakfast.
 Everyone knows breakfast is the best time of day to eat cheese… Probably.

-Anyway, admittedly I’ve been on a health kick too, my wine paunch has alarmingly turned into a wine gut over the festive season, something had to be done.
-Although it’s the 8th of January and I’ve already grown tired of soup, oat cakes and those annoyingly small loaves of bread, IT’S TIME TO EAT SOME DAMN CHEESE!
+Anyway, admittedly I’ve been on a health kick too – my wine paunch has alarmingly turned into a wine gut over the festive season.
+Something has to be done!
+Although, it’s the eighth of January and I’ve already grown tired of soup, oat cakes and those annoyingly small loaves of bread.
+IT’S TIME TO EAT SOME CHEESE!
 So fuck the diet, grab the sourdough and lets have a dippy egg and cheese party.
 Bran flakes can wait.

 4 large eggs

-4. Leaving a small handful of cheese to one side, add the rest to the pan along with the milk, mustard and nutmeg.
-Season with salt and pepper and whisk over a low heat until the sauce is smooth.
-Take off the heat.
+2. Leaving a small handful of cheese to one side for the topping, add the rest to the pan and whisk in the milk bit by bit.
+Add the mustard, nutmeg and season with salt and pepper.
+Once the cheese sauce is nice and smooth, take off the heat.

-5. Crack the eggs into individual ramekins and then add 3 tsp of the cheese sauce to each ramekin.
-Sprinkle with the remaining Gruyere, chopped parsley and season.
+3. Crack an egg into each ramekin and divide the cheese sauce between each.
+Sprinkle with the remaining cheese and top with chopped parsley and season.

 4. Place on a baking tray and bake on the middle shelf for 12-14 mins or until the whites have set and the yolks are still soft – keep an eye on these or they can easily overcook.